 Dong quai has a long history as a natural alternative to help alleviate symptoms of menopause.

-Reducing stress, getting more sleep and supplementing with other menopause natural remedies like black cohosh or chasteberry can also provide relief from menopause symptoms.
+Reducing stress, getting more sleep and supplementing with other menopause natural remedies like red clover, black cohosh or chasteberry can also provide relief from menopause symptoms.
 These are among the most recommended menopause supplements.

 6. May Help Treat Depression